-It has been suggested that anidassana viññāṇa refers to a state of consciousness that is equivalent to final Nibbāna (e.g. Harvey 1995, 201), 40 but in light of the discussion of viññāṇa in the previous section, such an interpretation is untenable.
-However, to establish the correct interpretation of anidassana viññāṇa is far from easy.
-Firstly, in the whole Pali Canon the expression anidassana viññāṇa only appears in the above two passages.
-Secondly, Pali verse is notoriously difficult to translate: the correct Pali reading is often difficult to establish and poetic licence etc. can complicate matters further.
-Moreover, as in poetry in general, the exact meaning of Pali verse is often vague as its emphasis is on appealing to emotion and intuition rather than on making precise doctrinal statements.
-Finally, Pali verse often contains rare words and phrases that sometimes occur nowhere else in the tipiṭaka.44
+It has been suggested that anidassana viññana refers to a state of consciousness that is equivalent to final Nibbāna (e.g. Harvey 1995, p.201), 40 but in light of the discussion of viññāna in the previous section, such an interpretation is untenable.
+However, to establish the correct interpretation of anidassana viññaṇa is far from easy.
+Firstly, in the whole Pali Canon the expression anidassana viññana only appears in the above two passages.41 Secondly, Pali verse is notoriously difficult to translate: the correct Pali reading is often difficult to establish and poetic licence etc. can complicate matters further.
+42